material-components/material-components-web/packages/mdc-menu-surface/README.md

 `setAnchorMargin(margin: AnchorMargin) => void` | Sets the distance from the anchor point that the menu surface should be shown.
 `setIsHoisted(isHoisted: boolean) => void` | Sets whether the menu surface has been hoisted to the body so that the offsets are calculated relative to the page and not the anchor.
 `setFixedPosition(isFixed: boolean) => void` | Sets whether the menu surface is using fixed positioning.
+`setAbsolutePosition(x: number, y: numnber) => void` | Sets the absolute x/y position of the menu.
+Should only be used when the menu is hoisted or using fixed positioning.
 `handleDocumentClick(event: Event) => void` | Method used as the callback function for the `click` event.
 `handleKeyboardDown(event: Event) => void` | Method used as the callback function for the `keydown` events.
 `open() => void` | Opens the menu surface.
 Optionally accepts an object with a `focusIndex` parameter to indicate which element should receive focus when the menu surface is opened.